 There are six new books to the NAP website, all of which are final versions.
 Frequent readers of Notes From NAP may notice that the titles usually have “(final)” or “(prepublication)” after the title.
 We often release “prepublication” versions, which are uncorrected proofs of the books in order to get the research to the public more quickly, and then release the final versions.
 Because many people wait for the final version to purchase the books, we like to give notices of both the prepublication and the final version.
 So if you’ve been wondering what those qualifiers are, wonder no more!

-Gender Differences at Critical Transitions in the Careers of Science, Engineering, and Mathematics Faculty presents new and surprising findings about career differences between female and male full-time, tenure-track, and tenured faculty in science,, and at the nation’s top research universities.
+Gender Differences at Critical Transitions in the Careers of Science, Engineering, and Mathematics Faculty presents new and surprising findings about career differences between female and male full-time, tenure-track, and tenured faculty in science, engineering, and mathematics at the nation’s top research universities.
 Much of this congressionally mandated book is based on two unique surveys of faculty and departments at major U.S. research universities in six fields: biology, chemistry, civil engineering, electrical engineering, mathematics, and physics.
 A departmental survey collected information on departmental policies, recent tenure and promotion cases, and recent hires in almost 500 departments.
 A faculty survey gathered information from a stratified, random sample of about 1,800 faculty on demographic characteristics, employment experiences, the allocation of institutional resources such as laboratory space, professional activities, and scholarly productivity.